Skip to main content

 D) To enable parallel writes

-3. In PostgreSQL, how do you request a higher isolation level at the start of a transaction?
+3. In MySQL, how do you request a higher isolation level at the start of a transaction?

 B) BEGIN TRANSACTION ISOLATION LEVEL REPEATABLE READ;